Ozzadar/klouds-orig/README.md

 A web framework for dynamically launching and accessing web servers.

 Uses rest APIs to manage containers.
+Uses wercker to automate deployment.  (maybe)

 Traefik to handle container routing for front facing web services.